remarkjs/remark-lint/doc/rules.md

 ## `reset`

-Since version 5.0.0, **reset** is no longer available, and it is now the default behavour.
+Since version 5.0.0, **reset** is no longer available, and it is now the default behaviour.

 ## `external`